Iraan High School

-Iraan High School is a public high school located in Iraan, Texas (US) and classified as a 1A school by the UIL.
+Iraan High School is a public high school located in Iraan, Texas, United States, and classified as a 1A school by the University Interscholastic League (UIL).
 It is part of the Iraan-Sheffield Independent School District located in extreme east central Pecos County.
 In 2015, the school was rated "Met Standard" by the Texas Education Agency.
 It is the home of the Iraan Braves and Bravettes.